hrishit2/medusa/README.md

 This file ensures the Medusa backend runs properly inside a container.

-📐 Terraform Configuration
+📐 Terraform Configuration:
-Terraform is used to create and manage:
+Terraform is used to create and manage

 A virtual private cloud (VPC) and subnets